- Surveillance Camera – Procedures

 - Privacy Areas are areas such as bathrooms, lactation rooms, shower areas, and changing rooms, and private offices; where student and staff will have a reasonable expectation of privacy.

-- Surveillance Monitoring or Recording – using a camera or other related technology to observe, review, report, or store visual images for the purpose of determining crime and protecting the safety and security of the SFCC.
+- Surveillance Monitoring or Recording is using a camera or other related technology to observe, review, report or store visual images for the purpose of determining crime and protecting the safety and security of SFCC.

 - Video is the comprehensive term for all recorded (still or action) images that are addressed as part of this policy.
-It is visual only (no audio); can include, is not limited to, data, footage, images, recordings, and information.
+It is visual only (no audio); it can include, but is not limited to, data, footage, images, recordings and information.

 - Viewing is observing the live camera feed as it occurs.